ahd71/repetier-cncplugin/readme.md

 # CncControl plugin to Repetier-host

 ## Abstract
-This is a Repetier Host plugin focused on CNC machines.
-When working with CNC machines there are slightly different demands on user interface for frequent tasks such as jogging and height probing as the machined objects can be clamped at different positions on the bed.
+A Repetier Host plugin focused on CNC machines.
+Working with CNC machines require slightly different user interface for frequent tasks such as jogging and height probing as the machined objects can be clamped at different positions on the bed.
+This plugin combines thoose into one panel in an intuitive way.

 ##Screenshot
 <img src="/CncPlugin/Screenshots/screenshot-2014-03-31.png">